|Date of Issue||01/11/2019|

 - preparation for a component is affected by difficulties during the course, eg disturbances through building work, lack of proper facilities, changes in or shortages of staff, or industrial disputes.

-- the disadvantage is caused by disregard for the centre or TQUK requirements, recreational drugs or misreading of exam instructions.
+- the disadvantage is caused by disregard for the Training Provider or TQUK requirements, recreational drugs or misreading of exam instructions.

 - disruption in a controlled assessment environment is minor and momentary (such as a mobile phone ringing) and dealt with immediately by the assessment invigilator.

-In the event that special considerations are granted the learner will receive a 1%-5% lift in marks for a graded exam.
-For qualifications where the grading is only pass/fail the learner will be given another opportunity to demonstrate competence or TQUK may accept evidence of the candidates previously having met the requirements of a particular criteria.
+In the event that special considerations are granted the Apprentice will receive a 1%-5% lift in marks for a graded assessment.
+For assessments where the grading is only pass/fail the Apprentice will be given another opportunity to demonstrate competence or TQUK may accept evidence of the candidates previously having met the requirements of a particular criteria.

 Appendix 1 – Reasonable adjustments permissions table

 This table outlines some of the decisions on reasonable adjustments that can be made.
-However, centres and external quality assurers have a duty to seek advice from TQUK in any case where they are in doubt if an adjustment is needed or how it should be applied.
+However, Training Provider’s, Assessors and internal quality assurers have a duty to seek advice from TQUK in any case where they are in doubt if an adjustment is needed or how it should be applied.

-- Permitted – Reasonable adjustment permitted at the discretion of the centre
+- Permitted – Reasonable adjustment permitted at the Training Provider

 - Apply – Apply to TQUK for permission